pattontim/supermemo.js/README.md

 4. Go into the server folder in SuperMemoScripts/YoutubeReactExtension.
 5. Hold shift key and right click, select the menu option "open in terminal".
 You might have to select the more options menu for it to appear.
 6. Follow the steps in getting started

+### Want to change port

+Update the port variables in SMPlayer.tsx and server.ts.
+Change port in YouTube.htm.

 ### Known bugs